Global Poverty Reduction and Development Forum 2007-Taking Actions for the World's Poor and Hungry People

 Eradication of extreme poverty and hunger: The 1994 Ba-Qi (8-7) Poverty Alleviation Plan and The Outline for Development-oriented Poverty Reduction for China's Rural Areas have been promulgated.
 The government has earmarked more anti-poverty funds, identified key targets of assistance and adopted an array of pro-poor social and economic policies.
 Objectives have been achieved ahead of schedule.

-Popularization of primary education: Implement "compulsory education project in poor areas"; establish specific fund to facilitate improvement of primary education schools in rural areas; initiate "two basics program in western region" (basically popularize primary education and basically solve illiteracy among young and middle-aged populations) to exempt rural students in the compulsory education stage from paying tuitions and miscellaneous fees.
+Popularization of primary education: Implement "compulsory education project in poor areas"; establish specific fund to facilitate improvement of primary education schools in rural areas; initiate "‘two basics’ program in western region" (basically popularize primary education and basically solve illiteracy among young and middle-aged populations) to exempt rural students in the compulsory education stage from paying tuitions and miscellaneous fees.
 All these objectives have been achieved ahead of schedule.

 Gender equality and women’s empowerment: Promote nine-year compulsory education among all populations; execute relevant programs to help vulnerable groups gaining access to education, and establish supervision system to ensure effective implementation of relevant laws, regulations and policies; ensure gender equality in labor law, guarantee women's political, social and cultural rights.
 Gender inequalities in primary education are expected to be tackled.